gaoce/TimeVis/docs/api_v2.rst

 3. Plate information
 ====================

+1. Summary
+^^^^^^^^^^

+Retrieve, upload and update plate data, including channels and time series data.

-A summary of all HTTP verbs used for this endpoint:
+A summary of all HTTP verbs used for this endpoint is as follows:

 +--------+--------------------------------------------------------------------+
 | Verb   | Function                                                           |